samuel-ibits/dorm/README.md

-#please note: Create new braches to solve new problemst and leave merging to me
+#please note: Create new braches to solve new problems  and leave merging to me
+#ask questions

 install and setup git bash and destiop